AndrewTullos/SEO-Horiseon/README.md

-# SEO Optimization For Horiseon
+# SEO Optimization for Horiseon

 ## Description
 This project is to more effeciently optimize the SEO ranking for client "Horiseon" by: